-Date of th Notice Last date for receipt of Postal Ballot Forms Date of Result Name of the Scrutinizer Resolutions passed through Postal Ballot Type of Resolution April 1 2019 D, May 24, 2019 May 27, 2019 Mr.K.Venkataraman, Sr. Associate, BNP & Associates Appointment of Ms. Anjoo Navalkar (DIN- 00270356) as a Director of the Company Ordinary June 2019 9, July 24, 2019 July 26, 2019 Mr. Avinash Bagul, Partner, BNP & Associates Approval for sale, transfer or disposal of the shares held by the Company in Locuz Enterprise Solutions Limited, one of the material subsidiaries of the Company Special
+Date of the Notice Last date for receipt of Postal Ballot Forms Date of Result Name of the Scrutinizer Resolutions passed through Postal Ballot Type of Resolution April 10, 2019 May 24, 2019 May 27, 2019 Mr.K.Venkataraman, Sr. Associate, BNP & Associates Appointment of Ms. Anjoo Navalkar (DIN- 00270356) as a Director of the Company Ordinary June 9, 2019 July 24, 2019 July 26, 2019 Mr. Avinash Bagul, Partner, BNP & Associates Approval for sale, transfer or disposal of the shares held by the Company in Locuz Enterprise Solutions Limited, one of the material subsidiaries of the Company Special